SpotIM/spotim-integration-docs/api/js-events/README.md

 Spot.IM has added Javascript listeners to the Spotlight Widget.

 ##### `spot-im-spotlight-CTA-click`
-The user has clicked on the Comment button `event.detail`:
+The user has clicked on the Comment button.
+`event.detail`:
 ```javascript
 {